-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended October 31, 2023 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number: 001-38876 ATIF HOLDINGS LIMITED (Exact Name of Registrant as Specified in Its Charter) British Virgin Islands Not Applicable (State of Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification No.) 92630 25391 Commercentre Dr., Ste 200, Lake Forest, CA (Address of Principal Executive Offices) (ZIP Code) 308-888-8888 (Registrant's Telephone Number, Including Area Code) Not Applicable (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of exchange on which registered Ordinary Shares ATIF The Nasdag Stock Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ⊠ YES □ NO Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🗵 YES 🗆 NO Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended January 31, 2024 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number: 001-38876 ATIF HOLDINGS LIMITED (Exact Name of Registrant as Specified in Its Charter) British Virgin Islands Not Applicable (State of Other Jurisdiction of (I.R.S.
+Employer Identification No.) Incorporation or Organization) 25391 Commercentre Dr., Ste 200, Lake Forest, CA 92630 (Address of Principal Executive Offices) (ZIP Code) 308-888-8888 (Registrant's Telephone Number, Including Area Code) Not Applicable (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of exchange on which registered Ordinary Shares The Nasdaq Stock Market ATIF Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ✓ YES ☐ NO Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🗵 YES 🗆 NO Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer |X|X Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) ☐ YES ☒ NO Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-As of December 15, 2023 there were 9,627,452 shares of the registrant's common stock outstanding.
+Large accelerated filer П Accelerated filer X Non-accelerated filer Smaller reporting company \times Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) ☐ YES ⋈ NO Indicate the number of shares outstanding of each of the issuer's classes of stock, as of the latest practicable date.
+As of March 13, 2024, there were 9,627,452 of the registrant's ordinary shares issued and outstanding.